james-jw/xq-promise/README.md

 ```

 The above query sets the compute size to 1.
 The default is 2.
 Depending on the level of effort in performing an individual task, this option can
 be highly beneficial.
-For example when computing millions of small computations, it may be worthwhile to set this ``1000``, for example.
+For example when computing millions of small computations, it may be worthwhile to set this to some high number like ``1000``, for example.
+In contrary, when doing very computationally expensive tasks, it may be worth while to leave this alone, or set it to 1.

 The following set the ``compute size`` to 1 and the ``max forks`` to 20:
 ```xquery